HewlettPackard/hpe-onesphere-python/README.md

-# Python Language Binding for HPE OneSphere Composable API (ns-api-python)
+# Python Language Binding for HPE OneSphere APIs

 The Python language binding package for Python developers to call HPE OneSphere APIs